kiswa/TaskBoard/README.md

  2. Run `npm i` to install dependencies (Linting the SCSS requires Ruby and running `gem install scss-lint`)
  3. Run `git checkout dev` to work on the `dev` branch

+#### Unit Tests

+Both the API and App are unit tested.
+To run all tests, use the command `gulp test`.
+For only one set, run `gulp test-api` or `gulp test-app`.

+These tests are run by [Travis CI](https://travis-ci.org/) on PRs and commits.

 ## Features

 ### Boards